Coconut Oil, Olive Oil, Peanut Oil… What to use when???

 When cooking food to high temperatures, more often than not, you run the risk of creating heat-induced damage to your food.
 The oils you choose to cook with must be stable enough to resist chemical changes when heated to high temperatures, or you run the risk of damaging your food and hence your health.

 The best oil to use when cooking at high temperatures is definitely Coconut Oil.
 Over 90% of the fatty acids in it are saturated, which makes it very resistant to heat.
 This oil is semi-solid at room temperature and it can last for months and even years without going rancid.
+Coconut oil also has powerful health benefits.
+It is particularly rich in a fatty acid called Lauric Acid, which can improve cholesterol and help kill bacteria and other pathogens.
+The fats in coconut oil can also boost metabolism slightly and increase feelings of fullness compared to other fats.
+Make sure to choose virgin coconut oil.
+It’s organic, it tastes good and it has powerful health benefits.

 When you cook with polyunsaturated vegetable oils (such as canola, corn, and soy oils), oxidized cholesterol is introduced into your system; as the oil is heated and mixed with oxygen, it goes rancid.
 Rancid oil is oxidized oil and should NOT be consumed—it leads directly to vascular disease.
 Trans-fats are introduced when these oils are hydrogenated, which increases your risk of chronic diseases like heart disease and various cancers.